faradayio/falconeri/README.md

+# RETIRED

+See https://github.com/dbcrossbar/falconeri instead for a modernized version.

 # `falconeri`: Run batch data-processing jobs on Kubernetes

 Falconeri runs on a pre-existing Kubernetes cluster, and it allows you to use Docker images to transform large data files stored in cloud buckets.